 I am working on one of these in my own family.
 Curiously, I have a large number of matches with colonial American ancestry - something about which I know nothing, as my own forebears all came to Canada from the UK in the period from 1820 - 1900.
 Clearly, there were other family members who migrated to the US before mine came to Canada!

 This testing also may be useful to African Americans in identifying relatives descended from enslaved family members who were sold to a new owner, and thereby forced to leave their family.

 It could also prove very useful in linking in additional branches of a family tree, as you connect with others who are a match, and who have information about their ancestry.

 The Family Finder test from Family Tree DNA, described above, until recently was listed at US$289.
 As of summer 2013, however, the price has dropped to US$99.

 23andMe has experimented heavily with different pricing models over the past couple of years.
-Currently (as of January 2013), it has lowered its price to US$99.
+As of January 2013, it had lowered its price to US$99.
 Their goal is to increase the size of their database to 1 million customers by the end of 2013.
 In 2016, however, its price for the test with the medical information was US$199.
 In late 2016, it began offering an ancestry-only version (i.e., without the medical information) for those interested only in their genealogy.